 First edit your current trigger/automation.
 Add there new conditions which checks phone number country code from ticket subject text.
 Below example we check if subject contains Finnish country code.

-Check that your trigger/automation Action have correct Notify target name:
+Check that your trigger/automation Action have correct Notify active webhook name:

 Save your trigger/automation after this.